A Study of the Parish of Millbrook, Hampshire

 Well that got me thinking about how I had started plotting the Enumerators route of the 1841 Census of Millbrook.
 It was very rural then.

 Link that to thoughts of GIS and BIM, and I join the conversation.

-Later that day I start a new Google Map of Millbrook and useing the Census images on Ancestry I start ploting the routes and key named places.
+Later that day I start a new Google Map of Millbrook and using the Census images on Ancestry I start plotting the routes and key named places.
 I also start a spreadsheet which will expand the data extracted from the Census and also provide the upload to ESRI for the interactive ARCGIS Mapping.

 Obviously it is not that easy a task to locate things mentioned on an 1841 Census and plot them on a current Google Map.
 My process varies but the simple version is;-

 - Can the place still be found on current mapping?
 If so use that data to plot on my map.